maddenp/iotaa/README.md

 **It's One Thing After Another**

-A simple workflow manager with semantics similar to those of [Luigi](https://github.com/spotify/luigi) but with tasks defined as decorated Python functions. `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.
+A tiny workflow manager with semantics similar to those of [Luigi](https://github.com/spotify/luigi) but with tasks defined as decorated Python functions. `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.

 ## Workflows